microsoft/AdaptiveCards/source/dotnet/Library/AdaptiveCards/docs/AdaptiveCards.md

 ##### Summary

 This is necessary for XML serialization.
 You should use the [Url](#F-Url 'Url') property directly.

-<a name='T-AdaptiveCards-AdaptiveRefresh'></a>
-## AdaptiveRefresh `type`

-##### Namespace

-AdaptiveCards

-<a name='P-AdaptiveCards-AdaptiveRefresh-Action'></a>
-### Action `property`

-##### Summary

-The action to be executed to refresh the card.
-   Clients can run this refresh action automatically or can provide an affordance for users to trigger it manually.

-<a name='P-AdaptiveCards-AdaptiveRefresh-UserIds'></a>
-### UserIds `property`

-##### Summary

-A list of user Ids informing the client for which users should the refresh action should be run automatically.
-    Some clients will not run the refresh action automatically unless this property is specified.
-    Some clients may ignore this property and always run the refresh action automatically.

 <a name='T-AdaptiveCards-Rendering-AdaptiveRenderException'></a>
 ## AdaptiveRenderException `type`